 We are not alone in the challenges we are facing in our resort communities, especially as it relates to revitalization, housing, and transportation.
 This month TRPA will host the Mountain and Resort Town Planners Summit.
 This year’s event will focus on four key topics: transportation, growth management, community well-being, and the housing/environment connection.

 These topics are front and center in our Tahoe communities.
 The number of visitors to the region sometimes strains our resources and infrastructure.
 We need new solutions to help manage peak tourism and its impacts on both the environment and the quality of life for year-round residents.
-Transportation solutions must consider trends like ridesharing and mirco-transit, as well as reliable traditional solutions like buses that run on schedule and have reasonable wait times.
+Transportation solutions must consider trends like ridesharing and micro-transit, as well as reliable traditional solutions like buses that run on schedule and have reasonable wait times.

 Affordable, achievable, and available housing continues to be one of the largest obstacles we face as a mountain community.
 We have a genuine need for housing stock that meets the needs of our workforce.
 In many cases, if housing is available, it’s not affordable on working-class wages.
 If it is affordable, it may be old and in poor condition.
 In many cases, that leaves what’s achievable outside the borders of the Lake Tahoe Basin, and forces long commutes, putting more stress on area roadways.